awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-a-preset-to-specify-a-job-output.md

-# Using Output Presets to Specify the Outputs of Your AWS Elemental MediaConvert Job<a name="using-a-preset-to-specify-a-job-output"></a>
+# Using output presets to specify the outputs of your AWS Elemental MediaConvert job<a name="using-a-preset-to-specify-a-job-output"></a>

 When you specify the outputs of your MediaConvert job, you can use an output preset instead of choosing each output setting separately\.

 **To specify a job output using an output preset**

-1. Create a job in the usual way, as described in [Step 6: Create a Job](create-a-job.md)\.
+1. Create a job in the usual way, as described in [Step 6: Create a job](create-a-job.md)\.

-1. Create output groups as described in [Step 3: Create Output Groups](specify-output-groups.md)\.
+1. Create output groups as described in [Step 3: Create output groups](specify-output-groups.md)\.
 **Tip**
 Many jobs have one output for each type of device that will play the video created by the job\.